mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 degradation.
 For all values less than $m_{ss}$ the production term is larger than the degradation, which means that for any value $m < m_{ss}$ the derivative is positive ($dm/dt > 0$), so over time the system will accumulate more mRNA.
-The opposite is true for values all values after $m_{ss}$ where the degradation term is larger than the production term, implying that $dm/dt < 0$.
-This means that for $m > m_{ss}$, the system will tend to lose mRNA.
+The opposite is true for all values after $m_{ss}$ where the degradation term is larger than the production term, implying that $dm/dt < 0$.
+This means that for
+$m > m_{ss}$, the system will tend to lose mRNA.
 These opposite trends point to the idea that $m_{ss}$ must be called a stable fixed point of the dynamical system.
 This can schematically be seen at the bottom of [@Fig:ch1_fig01](B).
-The arrowheads' size indicates the system's trend to move either left or right in $m$.
-Since all arrows point at the special value,
+The arrowheads' size indicates the system's trend to move either left or right in
-$m_{ss}$, we can say that any small perturbation of the system will be dissipated as the system relaxes back to $m_{ss}$.
+$m$.
+Since all arrows point at the special value, $m_{ss}$, we can say that any small perturbation of the system will be dissipated as the system relaxes back to $m_{ss}$.

 This qualitative statement can be confirmed by solving Eq. $\ref{eq:dm_dt}$.
 If we define the initial condition $m(t=0) = m_o$ by separation of variables we